ibm-messaging/mq-mqi-nodejs/BREAKING_CHANGES_V2.md

 If you have existing MQ Node.js applications, then you can either add the `Ctl()` call or revert to the previous behaviour with an environment variable (`MQIJS_NOUSECTL` - any non-null value) or setting a tuning parameter (`tuningParameters.useCtl=false`).
-If you do take either of these actions, then no messages will be delivered.
+If you do not take either of these actions, then no messages will be delivered.

 The `Ctl()` verb is the analogue of the underlying `MQCTL` and allows message consumption to be started,